‘Attack We Will’: Trump vows victory in Afghanistan, stays silent on troop levels

 While he did not mention Charlottesville, Trump proclaimed that "love for America requires love for all its people.
 When we open our hearts to patriotism, there is no room for prejudice, no tolerance for bigotry."

+The Afghanistan war has been a source of frustration for the president who, U.S. officials told NBC News, griped about the lack of progress in the country — "we are losing," he said — during a tense July meeting with top generals and administration officials.

+As a candidate and private citizen, Trump repeatedly urged the U.S. to get out of Afghanistan after "wasted" American lives and money.

-In March 2013, he tweeted "we should leave Afghanistan immediately."
-Months later, he warned against allowing "our very stupid leaders to sign a deal that keeps us in Afghanistan through 2024."
+In March 2013, Trump tweeted "we should leave Afghanistan immediately."
+And months later, he warned against allowing "our very stupid leaders to sign a deal that keeps us in Afghanistan through 2024."